 From an Ayurvedic perspective, all of Sal’s doshas were out of balance.
 It began with too much Vata (air and space) in her mind and body.
 She was having racing thoughts based on fear, combined with cold hands and feet, and no desire to be creative or connect with herself.
 In addition, her Kapha elements (earth and water) were depleted.
 She didn’t have compassion for herself, her mind and body were unstable, and she was constantly depleted.
 Lastly, there was too much Pitta (fire and water) in her mind and body.
 She was so driven to succeed that she didn’t have the space to think outside of herself.
 She had chosen rigorous exercises which exacerbated her Pitta and she was trying to control everything.
 And though she thought she was managing insomnia, her ulcer made her stop and reevaluate everything, which led her to Ayurveda.

-Sal’s learning style was predominantly Pitta based, so she thrived where structure and play were introduced.
-She enjoyed learning how to implement Ayurveda into her life by changing her diet to create more grounding.
+Sal’s learning style was predominantly Pitta based, so she thrived where structure and play intertwined.
+She enjoyed learning how to implement Ayurveda into her life by changing her diet to be more grounding.
 She practiced yoga rather than intense exercises.
-She made time to meditate and connect to nature and she performed abhyanga regularly.
+She made time to meditate and connect with nature and she performed abhyanga on a regular basis.
 As she worked toward balancing her diet and lifestyle, she used herbs to help her sleep.
 Eventually, she began trusting her experience and her life began to flow in the most beautiful ways.

 Whether you’re coming from a place a curiousity, or you need great change, there’s no wrong time to welcome Ayurveda into your life, it’s ready when you are!

 All material provided in this article is for informational purposes only.
 Direct consultation of a qualified Ayurvedic Health Counselor should be sought for any specific questions or issues.